Trump tells boy that believing in Santa at 7 is 'marginal'

-US President Donald Trump and first lady Melania Trump took calls from children anxious to find out where Santa is on his gift-giving journey.
+WASHINGTON (AP) — President Donald Trump and first lady Melania Trump on Christmas Eve took calls from children anxious to find out where Santa was on his gift-giving journey.

 In one conversation, Trump asked a 7-year-old named Coleman, "Are you still a believer in Santa?"
 He listened for a moment before adding, "Because at 7, it's marginal, right?"
 Trump listened again and chuckled before saying, "Well, you just enjoy yourself."